amitsaha/amitsaha.github.io/content/docker-user-namespacing-remap-system-user.md

-Title: Using Docker `userns-remap` in a CI/Build environment
+Title: Using Docker `userns-remap` with a system user on Linux
 Date: 2018-08-24 20:00
 Category: infrastructure
 Status: Draft